-My other primary recommendation for storage is to use glass jars for storage and keep the grains on your counters and in your kitchen cupboards.
-Glass is moth proof, rodent proof, and more sanitary and clean than plastic as scratches in plastic can harbor mold and bugs.
-It is not necessary to seal your jars but it does provide an extra level of protection from pantry moths.
+Use glass jars for storage and keep the grains on your counters and in your kitchen cupboards.
+Glass is moth proof, rodent proof, and more sanitary and clean than plastic, as scratches in plastic can harbor mold and bugs.
+It is not necessary to seal your jars, but sealing does provide an extra level of protection from pantry moths.

-The second most perishable item in the share is the Nothstine Dent, popcorn and Plymouth Flint corn.
-These are the largest kernels and are harvested the latest in the years so they tend to have a little more moisture in them than the small grains.
+The second most perishable items in the share are the Nothstine Dent, popcorn, and Plymouth Flint corn.
+These are the largest kernels and are harvested the latest in the year so they tend to have a little more moisture in them than the small grains.
 The cornmeal is particularly perishable and should be kept in the fridge or freezer at all times.

-Rolled oats keep at room temperature for 3-6 months in your kitchen and then should be moved to the fridge or freezer for longer storage.
+Rolled oats keep at room temperature for 3-6 months in your kitchen, after which they should be moved to the fridge or freezer for longer storage.
 Steel cut will last the year and whole oat groats can last up to several years at room temperature.

 Dessicant packs are a cheap and simple way to add extra protection to your grains throughout the year.
 They are reusable and cheap.
 Add one to each jar and worry not!

-Pantry moths are caused by having things like sugar, pasta, flour and other edibles stored in your cupboards in paper or plastic bags.
-The moths eat through these bags and proliferate sneakily.
-Simply by storing all your edibles in glass or heavy duty plastic proliferation is eliminated.
-If moths do get in your grains you can always pop them in the freezer for a week and all moths will be eliminated.
+Pantry moths are attracted to things like sugar, pasta, flour, and other edibles stored in your cupboards in paper or plastic bags.
+The moths eat through the bags and proliferate sneakily.
+Proliferation is eliminated simply by storing all your edibles in glass or heavy duty plastic.
+If moths do get in your grains, you can always pop them in the freezer for a week and all moths will be eliminated.